SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-15-undecided-voters-2024.md

   stupid this way, either.

 So, look: just vote for Democrats this time.
-There will come a time for more nuanced partisanship.
+There will come a time for more nuanced partisanship, and hectoring the elected to do better.
 But that time is not now.

 ## The Weekend Conclusion